 Devastating floods occurred in 1931 ➚ (about 2,000,000 deaths) and 1887 ➚ (about 1,500,000 deaths).
 Detailed records of the floods and flood defenses go back over 4,000 years.
 The flood in 1938 ➚ (about 800,000 deaths) was deliberately caused by Chiang Kaishek in an attempt to hold back the Japanese invasion.
-This event was an historical echo of the flood in 1642 ➚ when the governor of Kaifeng broke the banks of the Yellow River to break the siege by rebel leader Li Zicheng causing about 300,000 deaths.
+This event was an historical echo of the flood in 1642 ➚ when the governor of Kaifeng broke the banks of the Yellow River to raise the siege of rebel leader Li Zicheng causing about 300,000 deaths.
 The floods make the river by far the world's most deadly river.
 From this sad history the poetic name for the river ‘China's Sorrow’ can be appreciated.

 The dangerous and meandering course of the river does not permit large cities to be built close to its banks on its lower stretches.
 Chang'an the ancient capital of China at present day Xi'an is built on the Wei River a tributary and not on the Huanghe River itself.

 After the formation of the P.R.C. a flood defense plan was drawn up with Soviet help.
 A large dam at Sanmexia (on the Shanxi-Henan border) was completed in 1960 with the aim of controlling floods and generating electric power.
-However, as many Chinese had warned, the dam soon silted up and no longer produces power, and has limited flood defense potential.
+However, as many Chinese had warned, the dam soon silted up and no longer produces power; it has limited flood defense potential.
 The dam at Luijiaxia above Lanzhou is in clearer water and has been more successful.
 There is concern that current defenses can prevent minor flooding events but will not hold back a one in a 100 year major flood.

 Copyright © Chinasage 2012 to 2015